dosbox-staging/dosbox-staging/CONTRIBUTING.md

 - C++17 has rich STL library, use it (responsibly - sometimes using C standard library makes more sense).
-- Use modern C++ features like `constexpr`, `static_assert`, managed pointers, lambda expressions, for-each loops, etc.
+- Use modern C++ features like `constexpr`, `static_assert`, managed pointers, lambda expressions, for-each and range-expression loops, std::array instead of fixed C-arrays, etc.
 - Avoid using exceptions.
 C++ exceptions are trickier than you think.
   No, you won't get it right.
 Or person touching the code after you won't get it right.
 Or person using your exception-ridden interface won't get it right.